spamdalfz/e-commerce-back-end/README.md

 To use this application, follow these steps:

 1. Open a terminal window and navigate to the root directory of the application.
-2. Seed the database by running `npm run seed`
+2. Run the command `npm run seed` to seed the database with sample data.
 3. Start the application by running `npm run start`.
 4. Use a tool such as [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/) to test the various routes of the API.